At this moment, you are not as fully focused as you might think you are. It doesn’t even matter what…

 What psychology professors often fail to include, or simply don't know- is that under certain special circumstances this effect does not occur.
 When a third party attended Pavlov's experiment the salivating effect was absent.
 The sudden presence of the observer hijacked the dog's attention, overriding the powerful effect of conditioning.

 What is true for dogs is, in this case, true for humans as well.
 Principles like these can be extremely valuable.
 A vast amount of useful neuroscientific research is done.
-Yet, capturing, guiding, and retaining attention is not used to its fullest potential by educators and marketers.
-In this article, we'll discuss some of the most used mechanisms that capture and guide attention.
+Yet, capturing attention, guiding attention, and retaining attention is not used to its fullest potential by educators and marketers.
+In this article, we'll discuss some of the most used mechanisms of capturing and guiding attention.

 Classical Conditioning Crash Course